Update August 2020: Covid-19 poses a serious threat to Indigenous Peoples in the Brazilian Amazon, and has already taken many Indigenous lives.

 Indigenous leaders have been issuing stark warnings like this one that a free-market, globalised economy obsessed with profit at all costs is destroying our planet.

-Their warnings have grown louder since the Amazon fires crisis made global news.
+Their warnings have grown louder since the Amazon fires crisis made global news in 2019.
 The devastation of the fires has highlighted just how much Indigenous Peoples are on the frontlines of the climate and nature emergencies.

 Much less publicised than the smouldering rainforest, however, are the moving stories of forest defenders, particularly those killed while protecting their homes.
 To add another layer of injustice, there are often few consequences for those who commit violence against them.

 However, according to the Brazilian justice minister Sérgio Moro, the murder of Paulo Paulino will be thoroughly investigated.
 If true, this might mark some small progress in justice for the defenders of the Amazon.
 It also suggests that public pressure works.